Surviving Acute Myeloid Leukemia: A Young Data Journalist’s Journey to Remission

 However, it is much better than being in the hospital.
 Also, technically I don’t have any cancer in me anymore, so that’s good news!

-I can also gradually start working again and spend time with my loved ones.
+I can also gradually start working once more and spend time with my loved ones.
 I can never thank my fiancée, my father, my mother, my sister, my brother, my grandparents and everyone who supported me during my stays in the hospital enough.
 Without them, I don’t know where I would be.

 It was finally on October 15 that I was able to return home.